da-rth/VisIBoT/MANUAL.md

 # Open a new terminal at src/webapp and run:
 ➜  ~ npm run nuxt-dev
 ```
+- **Note**: If you encounter any issues related to `node-fibers`, try deleting `node_modules` and re-running `npm install`

-Following these steps, You will be able to view the development server for VisiBot Web App at http://localhost:3000
+- Following these steps, You will be able to view the development server for VisiBot Web App at http://localhost:3000

 ### Example contents for .env